Alexi5000/yuberapp1/SETUP.md

     - Change the port in `docker-compose.yml` (`ports: "3001:3000"`) or `.env` (`PORT=3001`).

 - **Bun Not Found**:
-    - Ensure Bun is installed (`curl -fsSL https://bun.sh/install | bash`) or use the Docker option.
+    - Ensure Bun is installed (see `https://bun.sh/`) or use the Docker option.

 - **Missing Environment Variables**:
     - Double-check `.env` exists and is populated.
-Note that `.env.example` was renamed to `env.example` in this repo to avoid gitignore issues.
+Use `.env.example` as the template.